kontent-ai/delivery-sdk-net/docs/caching-guide.md

 ### Enabling Caching for Named Clients

-Use `AddDeliveryMemoryCache`, `AddDeliveryDistributedCache`, or `AddDeliveryCacheManager` to enable caching for specific named clients:
+Use `AddDeliveryMemoryCache`, `AddDeliveryHybridCache`, or `AddDeliveryCacheManager` to enable caching for specific named clients:

 ```csharp
 // Register named clients